 Yes!
-IWC offers an incredibly unique opportunity for mothers and daughters to co-create and explore the divine feminine together.
+We offer an incredibly unique opportunity for mothers and daughters to co-create and explore the divine feminine together.

-What are the options for children at IWC?
+What are the options for children at Women's Camp.

-Boys and girls ages of 4 to 12 must be enrolled in the Khalsa Youth Camp, which is located 5 minutes away on the grounds of Guru Ram Das Puri.
-There is Youth housing for Khalsa Youth Camp, but they may camp at night with their mothers, if desired.
+Boys and girls ages of 5 to 12 must be enrolled in the Khalsa Youth Camp, which is located 5 minutes away on the grounds of Guru Ram Das Puri.
+There is youth housing for Khalsa Youth Camp, but they may camp at night with their mothers, if desired.
 Children over 12 years old may apply to Khalsa Youth Camp to be teen guides.

 We welcome mothers with children younger than 5 to bring them to camp.
 Please note that the environment of Ram Das Puri can be challenging.
 Please bring all necessary provisions and care items you might need.
 We currently don't offer an organized child care program.
 In recent years, we have connected mothers with young ones before camp to possibly organize a co-op childcare arrangement onsite.
 We do provide some toys and art materials for the children.